decentraland/adr/content/ADR-200-raycast-sdk-component.md

 ### Filtering collision layers

 The `collision_mask` parameter allows scene creators to target different layers of elements, including colliders, avatars, visible meshes, UI elements, and more.
-The flags for this mask are defined in the `ColliderLayer` enum, which is part of the `MeshRenderer` component.
+The flags for this mask are defined in the `ColliderLayer` enum, which is part of the `MeshCollider` component.
 It is RECOMMENDED that scene creators carefully select the least amount of flags for each raycast to prevent a performance penalty on the engine.

 ### Kinds of raycasts